gabr42/OmniThreadLibrary/README.md

 Support is provided through the [Google+ community](https://plus.google.com/communities/112307748950248514961https://plus.google.com/communities/112307748950248514961).

 ### Where can I get more information?

-Snapshot of the latest release (3.04) can be downloaded [here](https://docs.google.com/uc?id=0BwqVlLNTK4OxRmJBUjkwVHAyMms&export=download).

 There's a book (work in progress): [Parallel Programming with OmniThreadLibrary](https://leanpub.com/omnithreadlibrary).